 To add new weather data go to the Weather option on the Project menu.
-You can do this by expanding the Side-viewer and selecting Weather from the Project menu or, if the side-viewer is collapsed, left-clicking in the Project bar to show the available options (see Figure 2.12).
+You can do this by expanding the Side-viewer and selecting Weather from the Project menu or, if the side-viewer is collapsed, left-clicking in the Project bar to show the available options (see Error!
+Reference source not found.).